 After a painful few years dedicated towards rebuilding and waiting, the Wolves would finally see Ricky Rubio and Kevin Love share the same court on December 26, 2011.

 The Wolves also acquired Mike Miller in the trade, but it was Love who ended up being the true gem.
-Since Love's arrival, he's averaged 17.3 points and 12.2 rebounds per game on his way to make two All-Star games.
-He's become a cornerstone of the franchise, and rightfully so, but another piece was needed to make things click.
+Since Love's arrival to the end of the 2013-14 season, he's averaged 19.2 points and 12.2 rebounds per game and 2.5 assists on his way to make two All-Star games.
+He became a cornerstone of the franchise, and rightfully so, but another piece was needed to make things click.

 Enter Ricky Rubio.
-The No. 5 pick in the 2009 draft, first played with the Wolves in 2011 and has been a human highlight reel ever since.
-Rubio and Love are close friends on and off the court and while that helps, it is their talent that will bring the Wolves to the playoffs.
+The spanish sensation and No. 5 pick in the 2009 draft, first played with the Wolves in 2011 and has been a human highlight reel ever since.
 Rubio is one of the best passers in the league and has instincts that are uncanny.
-Love is one of the most unique forwards in the game.
-The pieces are in place.
+Rubio has been averaging 8.1 assists throughout his NBA career.

-Fans of the Minnesota Timberwolves have been put through little bit of everything through the last 25 seasons.
+Fans of the Minnesota Timberwolves have been put through little bit of everything through the past seasons.
 We've been deep in the playoffs, we've been deep in the hole.
 That's never changed our unwaivering love for this team.
 This is the time, this is our chance.
-What we've been waiting for is within our reach now.

 That magical November night at the Target Center placed Love directly in the national spotlight after posting the first 30-30 night since Moses Malone in 1982.
 Even today, the box score is just ridiculous to glance at; 31 points and 31 rebounds in 41 minutes of game action.
 Love snatched those 31 rebounds to set a franchise record while tallying the first 30-rebound game in the NBA since Charles Barkley in 1996.
 Then in his third season, Love quickly gained a reputation as a dominate rebounder and now finds a spot next to one of the greatest rebounders of all-time in Malone.